-Provides an opportunity for skill development in self care, leisure and work which are appropriate to the skill developmental stage being presented simultaneously in human development from infancy through old age.
+Provides an opportunity for skill development in self care, leisure and work which are appropriate to the developmental stage being presented simultaneously in human development from infancy through old age.
 Crafts, games, work activities and life skills are emphasized.
 Provides opportunities for teaching, activity analysis, ordering, and maintaining supplies and equipment.
-Level I Fieldwork integrates the course work with the pediactrics and geriatrics population.
-The role of the COTA with children and the role of the activity director will be emphasized.
+A fieldwork component emphasizes performing activities with children, adolescents, and the elderly.